manassaloi/manassaloi.github.io/about.md

 permalink: /about/
 ---

 Hello!
 I am Manas J Saloi.
-I currently work as a Product Manager at [Gojek](https://www.go-jek.com/).
-I lead the following sub-streams inside Transport Business Unit:
+I currently work as a Product Manager at [Gojek](https://www.go-jek.com/)
-- Booking experience: how you book your ride on all our ride-hailing products, across all markets we operate in (Indonesia, Singapore, Vietnam, and Thailand)
-- Booking flexibility: launching new service types inside Transport & giving flexibility features like edit destination, add stops etc

 In the past I have worked for [Kore.ai](https://kore.ai/), [CouponDunia (Part of Times Internet now)](https://www.coupondunia.in/), [Craftsvilla](https://www.craftsvilla.com/) and [Directi](https://www.directi.com/)